Chart Color Schemes

 Population growth drivers in Fannie Bay - The Gardens are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Aug 2025, Fannie Bay - The Gardens' population is approximately 3,965.
-This figure represents an increase of 363 people since the 2021 Census, which reported a population of 3,602.
-Between Jun 2024 and Aug 2025, there were an estimated 49 new addresses added to the area.
-The current population density is around 1,011 persons per square kilometer.
-Fannie Bay - The Gardens' growth rate of 10.1% since the 2021 Census exceeds both the SA3 area's growth (8.6%) and the national average, indicating it as a region with notable population increase.
-Overseas migration was the primary driver behind this growth.
+As of November 2025, Fannie Bay - The Gardens' population is approximately 3,965.
+This figure represents an increase of 363 people, a 10.1% rise since the 2021 Census which recorded a population of 3,602.
+This growth can be inferred from the estimated resident population of 3,875 in June 2024 and the addition of 49 validated new addresses since the Census date.
+The population density is around 1,011 persons per square kilometer, aligning with averages seen across locations assessed by AreaSearch.
+Fannie Bay - The Gardens' growth rate exceeded both its SA3 area (8.7%) and national average, marking it as a growth leader in the region.
+Overseas migration was the primary driver of population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 data as base year.
-For areas not covered by this data and post-2032 estimations, AreaSearch applies age cohort-based growth rates provided by the ABS' Greater Capital Region projections (released in 2023 based on 2022 data).
-According to these projections, Fannie Bay - The Gardens is expected to experience an above-median population growth by 2041, with a projected increase of 567 persons and a total percentage change of 12.0%.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and post-2032 growth estimates, AreaSearch applies age cohort-based growth rates provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Based on projected demographic shifts, an above median population growth is expected for national areas.
+Fannie Bay - The Gardens is projected to expand by 567 persons to 2041, with a total increase of 12.0% over the 17-year period.

 Frequently Asked Questions - Population